Configuring version and promotable properties for products

 attributes defined in the source application’s configuration manifest.

-Version not displayed in dashboards
+Application version not updated/displayed in dashboards

 - If the version is not displayed in the dashboards, it could be because your application is not a Helm application.